Ticket handling shortcuts

 You can view the Notify requester of received request trigger to see this for yourself.

 To view the Notify requester of received request trigger

 - Click the Admin icon () in the sidebar, then select Triggers.

 - Click the Edit link beside the Notify requester of received request trigger to see all the conditions.

-For more information about creating and using triggers, see Streamlining workflow with ticket updates and triggers.
+For more information about creating and using triggers, see Creating and managing triggers.